-- Due to health and safety of all students, outside visitors will not be allowed for breakfast until further notice.
+- Due to limited space, outside visitors will not be allowed for breakfast.

 - Extra milks are $0.45 each.

-- Due to health and safety of all students, outside visitors will not be allowed to have lunch with a student until further notice.
+- Due to limited space, outside visitors will not be allowed to have lunch.

 Hot meals are excellent and we urge all students to participate.
 Please do not send drinks or other items in glass containers.
 No carbonated beverages should be brought to school unless requested by the teacher (i.e. field trip, class reward, ect.).